pokt-network/pocket/shared/README.md

 |   ├── utility_module.go
 |   ├── persistence_module.go
 |   ├── telemetry_module.go
-├── telemetry      # Cross-module telemetry
+|   ├── types.go   # Shared interfaces
-├── tests          # Cross-module and shared-utility tests ├── types          # Types (structs & protos) shared across modules
-|   ├──            # Please reach out to the team if you need a walk-through for these
-├── utils          # Various helper utilities used across the repo ├── node.go        # The main entrypoint to the Pocket Node ├── bus.go         # Implementation of the Bus module
+├── tests          # Cross-module and shared testing_artifacts (to be refactored to make testing more modular) ├── node.go        # The main entrypoint to the Pocket Node ├── bus.go         # Implementation of the Bus module
 ```